Moscow Urges US To Call Moratorium On Arms Deployment After INF Pullout - UrduPoint

 Moscow Urges US To Call Moratorium On Arms Deployment After INF Pullout

+Russia on Friday called on the US to implement a moratorium on deploying intermediate-range nuclear missiles, as Washington was officially dropping a major Cold War-era arms treaty

-Moscow, Aug 2 (UrduPoint / Pakistan Point News - 2nd Aug, 2019 ) :Russia on Friday called on the US to implement a moratorium on deploying intermediate-range nuclear missiles, as Washington was officially dropping a major Cold War-era arms treaty.
+Moscow, (UrduPoint / Pakistan Point News - APP - 2nd Aug, 2019 ) :Russia on Friday called on the US to implement a moratorium on deploying intermediate-range nuclear missiles, as Washington was officially dropping a major Cold War-era arms treaty.

 "We have suggested to the US and other NATO members to consider announcing a moratorium on the deployment of intermediate-range missiles," deputy foreign minister Sergei Ryabkov told the TASS news agency.